enibundo/morpho-blue-liquidator/README.md

           For each position p of market m:
             InterestingWallets.push(p.wallet, m.id)

-  For each transaction t of block b:
+  // see for any activity that could introduce liquidation opportunity For each transaction t of block b:
     For each log l of transaction t:
-      If l is any event of list 1:
+      If l is any event of interesting morpho events (list 1 above):
         Update Database using l
         InterestingWallets.push(l.walletBorrower)